eggohito/origins-kombo/README.md

 <ol>
 <details>
 <summary><b>Registering a key or multiple keys</b></summary>
-In order to cast a <i>"spell"</i>, you must first register at least one key into the origin.
+In order to perform a kombo, you must first register at least one key into the origin.
 Registering a key should be as simple as adding a power to your origin.
 These pre-made powers are used for appending a string in the storage entry of the player added by PlayerDB, resulting in a static pattern.
 <br>
 <br>